mohitkesarwani/Bitcoin-notifications/README.md

 ## Background Cron Job

 If `ENABLE_CRON=true` is set in the environment, the server will run a background task every 12 hours.
-This task fetches `/api/btc-indicators`, evaluates the trading signal and logs the result.
+This task pulls recent market data from CryptoCompare, evaluates the trading signal and logs the result.
 When email credentials are configured and `ENABLE_NOTIFICATIONS=true`, alert emails are sent on BUY or SELL signals.